-WTVR, CBS 6 offers unpaid, college-level internships to broadcast journalism students (and related majors), enrolled in their junior or senior year or graduate program, who qualify for academic credit at their school.
+WTVR CBS 6 offers paid, college-level internships to broadcast journalism students (and related majors), enrolled in their junior or senior year or graduate program, who qualify for academic credit at their school.

 The CBS 6 internship program follows a syllabus that gives students "real-world" experience in the television news industry.
 Students follow the weekly assignments and are required to complete a project due at the end of their internship.
 The students are exposed to the following departments:

-Students wishing to Intern at CBS 6 should compile and submit the following:
+Students wishing to Intern at CBS 6 should compile and submit:

-Please email the above information to CBS 6 Executive Producer Sandi Cauley at email@example.com (No phone calls please).
+Please email the above information to CBS 6 Executive Producer Lauren Mackey at firstname.lastname@example.org (No phone calls please).

 If you are an ethnic minority student, as well as a rising junior/senior or graduate student seeking a degree in broadcast journalism (or related degree) and attend a college/university in the Richmond/Tri-Cities area, you are encouraged to apply for the Dayle Dunn Internship Program.